balda-kamil/web-dev-recruitment-task/README.md

 Design system (font, font sizes and colors) is already prepared.
 You can preview it in the file `theme/index.ts`.

+We appreciate code that is written manually, so avoid including extra dependencies unless they are essential.

 ## Definition of done:

 1. Component should be rendered on route `/accordion`.